SamuraiBarbi/jttw-ai/README.md

 pip3 install litellm==1.14.1
 ```
 ## Test Guidance
 Now that we have Guidance in place we need to test to make sure it's working properly.
 We'll create a python script in our $HOME/LLM/jttw/guidance/ directory named guidance_litellm_test.py.
+Fun fact, the LiteLLM model is not called in Guidance like other models traditionally would be - example models.OpenAI, but rather by one of three methods as detailed in the [Guidance _lite_llm.py class in their repo](https://github.com/guidance-ai/guidance/blob/main/guidance/models/_lite_llm.py) - LiteLLMChat, LiteLLMInstruct, or LiteLLMCompletion.
+For this test we're going to use LiteLLMCompletion.
 ```python
 from guidance import models, gen